Set up a Store with Multiple Store Views

 G) Export Connection Configuration

-Configure synchronization for products, customers, transactions, and newsletters.
+Configure synchronization for products, customers, transactions, and newsletters, as required for your setup.

 Setting